ahmedhussenn/Smart-Furniture/README.md

 # Smart Home

-Welcome to the **Smart Home ** project!
+Welcome to the **Smart Home** project!
 This project aims to bring convenience and security to your home using cutting-edge IoT technology.

 ## Key Features:
  **Augmented Reality (AR)**: Visualize furniture in your home before making a purchase, allowing you to see how it fits in your space.
  **Distance Measurement**: Measure the distances in your home for better space planning and furniture arrangement.
+ **Furniture Ordering & Review**:
+    -Order Furniture: Browse through a curated selection of furniture, select your desired item, and place an order directly from the app.
+    -Delivery Scheduling: Arrange for delivery of your ordered furniture directly from the app.
+    -Leave Reviews: After receiving and setting up your furniture, you can leave a review to share your experience with other users.

 ## Getting Started:
 Follow these steps to set up and configure your own smart home system!